crusher-dev/documentation/blog/2020-07-22-influxdb-lp-on-tcp.md

 espClient.connect(Quest_Server, 9009);
 ```

-Will connect the client to the QuestDB Server defined by `Quest_Server` on port
+Will connect the client to the Crusher Server defined by `Quest_Server` on port
 `9009`.

 If I then have a line of ILP like this:
 `iot,dev_id=THPL002,dev_loc=Demo,dev_name=BME280 temp_c=23.18,altitude=93.10,humidity=52.16,pressure=1002.12\n`
 in a `buffer` I can call `espClient.printf(buffer);` and that line of data will
-be written to QuestDB.
+be written to Crusher.

 ## Can I do batch writes?

 Of course you can!
 Just put each line of ILP on a separate 'line', separated by
 a newline `\n` and then when you have all your batch built up, write the whole
-thing to QuestDB.
+thing to Crusher.

-Of course, if you're relying on QuestDB to add `timestamps` for you, then just
+Of course, if you're relying on Crusher to add `timestamps` for you, then just
 be aware that the entire batch will be given sequential timestamps based on when
 they are read/written to the database.